 - Electron Probe Microanalysis: Our ARL-SEMQ electron probe microanalyzer, was acquired in 1992 and upgraded to run on the Advanced Microbeam interface and Probe for Windows software.
 The system has 9 wavelength-dispersive spectrometers, six fixed and three scanning, which allows for very rapid major and minor element analysis of common silicate minerals (as fast as ten seconds per spot).
 The unit is also fitted with EDS, as well as secondary, backscattered and cathode-luminescence imaging.
 The software allows for X-ray mapping based on the output of the wavelength-dispersive detectors, and allows for fully automated analysis using mapped digital shapes, transects, and points.
 Quality of the elemental analysis data is very high due to rapid analysis time and excellent filament stability.

-Projects covering earth sciences, marine sciences, environmental science and archaeology frequently use the W.M.
+Projects covering earth sciences, marine sciences, ecology, environmental science and toxicology, biogeochemistry, and archaeology frequently use the W.M.
 Keck Isotope Laboratory facilities for high precision isotope measurements.
-Non-UCSC scientists are invited to use the facilities.
+Both UCSC and non-UCSC scientists are invited to use the facilities.
 The W.M.
-Keck Isotope Laboratory comprises two mass spectrometers and wet chemical labs all housed in a class 1000 suite of clean labs.
-For more information on the facilities available and use of the facilities contact Dr. Don Bard.
+Keck Isotope Laboratory comprises both TIMS and MC-ICP-MS mass spectrometers and well-appointed wet chemical facilities all housed in recently refurbished class 1000 suite of clean labs.
+For more information on the facilities available and use of the facilities contact Brian Dreyer

 Earth scientists have access to the campus Microscopy Center.
 This lab has both scanning and transmission electron microscopes, light microscopes equipped for photography and digital image capture, image analysis computers, photographic equipment for copying, and a complete black and white darkroom for printing.
 The scanning electron microscope is equipped with secondary (SE) and backscattered electron (BSE) detectors and an energy dispersive X-ray spectrometer (EDS) for the analysis of minerals.
 The SEM is also capable of direct, digital acquisition of images and X-ray spectra.One of the facility's transmission electron microscopes is equipped with a double tilt goniometer stage and an energy dispersive X-ray spectrometer useful for mineral analysis and diffraction.
 In addition, the lab has specimen preparation equipment for many types of samples including a vacuum evaporator, sputter coater, and ion thinner.
 Contact Dr. Ben Abrams for more information.